 Titanal provides more torsional stiffness, and gives a damper response.
 As a result, it is much easier to carve on icy slopes than with a regular skiboard - there is really no comparison.
 At first glance, a Titanal-enhanced skiboard would seem likely to help only folks who are already at the top of their game on the race course.
 However, carvers are reporting that Titanal improves the performance of any type of board (all-mountain, freecarve, race) for freecarving as well as racing, and for people with various degrees of carving skill.
 Presumably, if Titanal can smooth out the bumpiness from badly groomed ice, then it could theoretically benefit anyone.

 Why are there not more skiboards with aluminum inside?
 The answer is two fold.
 One, fiberglass is cheaper.
 Two, aluminum can be difficult to bond if not done correctly.
 One of the properties of aluminum that makes it easy on the eyes also makes it difficult to bond.
 Aluminum reacts with the atmosphere and oxidizes a very thin layer over its surface.
 This layer acts a protective coating and is the reason why many aluminum structures are not painted.
 This thin protective coating can make bonding with epoxy difficult.
 The epoxy will bond to the thin layer and then peel right off once cured.
 There are some physical and chemical processes employed to prevent this from happening.

-Skiboardsonline.com will be CLOSED for a skiboarding break from Feb.
-15th to Feb.
-20th.
-Orders placed during this time will ship on Feb.
-22nd.
+Skiboardsonline.com will be closed for the 9th Annual "Shredfest" Lake Tahoe skiboarding event from 2/23 to 3/2.
+Please order as usual however orders placed during this time will ship on 3/3.